FernandoBarros12/MiniProjects_Python/README.md

-Just some mini Python projects from an Udemy course I found online.
+Just some mini-projects using Python from an Udemy course I found online at 4 A.M.